joom/latex-unicoder.vim/README.md

 If you don't want to type the entire thing, just type the first characters and press Tab, the plugin will complete it for you.
 If you're looking for something else that starts with the same characters, press Tab again.
 You can also omit the backslash in the beginning and let the autocomplete type it for you.

+If you are in visual mode, you can select a LaTeX code and press `C-l`.
+The plugin will convert the selected text, say, `\lambda`, to `𝜆` for you.

 ## Installation

 You can install it the way you install any other plugin with Vundle or Pathogen.